 A 55-gallon tank is fine for a younger snake, but as the snake grows, you'll need a larger and stronger enclosure.
 After the first couple of years, options include custom built wood and Plexiglass cages, or modifying a large closet or room for your snake.
 They are good escape artists and are very strong, so any housing for these snakes must be large, at least 8 feet long, 4 feet wide and 4 feet tall, strong and very secure.

-For hatchlings, use paper towels or unprinted paper.
+For hatchlings, use paper towels or unprinted paper to line the enclosure.
 These are easy to clean and make it easy to monitor the health of the snake.
 For bigger snakes, indoor/outdoor carpeting is easy to maintain; keep a few pieces on hand and just switch them out when it is time to clean and disinfect.
 Linoleum is also a good option for large snakes as it also is easy to clean and disinfect.